Jalle19/certificate-parser/README.md

 } catch (ConnectionFailedException $e) {
     // Catch-all exception for connection errors that haven't been specifically handled var_dump($e->getMessage());
+} catch (BaseException $e) {
-} catch (CertificateParsingException $e) {
+    // All of the above exceptions inherit from this one, so if you don't what happened you can just catch this } catch (CertificateParsingException $e) {
     // The certificate was successfully retrieved but couldn't be parsed var_dump($e->getMessage());